omerome83/homeassistant/README.md

 ## Overview

-My [Home Assistant](https://www.home-assistant.io) configuration with currently 70 (and counting) automations and 10+ scripts.
-These are active automations and sensor data which are used everyday.
+My [Home Assistant](https://www.home-assistant.io) configuration currently has 70 (and counting) automations and 10+ scripts which are used every day.

 With the help of this application, the dream of living in a smart home has been a pleasurable experience.